agray3/agray3.github.io/_posts/2016-11-29-Demystifying-Data-Input-to-TensorFlow-for-Deep-Learning.md

 ![Shape Sorter]({{ site.url }}/files/shape_sorter.jpg)

-If you can't find a nearby toddler to sort your shapes for you, don't worry: help is here.
-You are going to create a virtual shape sorting algorithm.
+If you can't find a toddler to sort your shapes for you, don't worry: help is here.
+You are going to learn how to create a virtual shape sorting algorithm.

 <h3>Creating the shapes</h3>

 You will create images of shapes using the [Matplotlib](http://matplotlib.org)  python module.
-If you don't already have this on your system then please see the [installation instructions here](http://matplotlib.org/users/installing.html)
+If you don't already have this on your system then please see the [installation instructions here](http://matplotlib.org/users/installing.html).

 We are going to use python to create images of shapes with random positions and sizes: to keep things simple we are going to stick to 2 classes (squares and triangles), and to keep training time reasonable we are going to use low resolution of 32x32 (similar to the 28x28 of MNIST) - after the tutorial you can adjust these to your satisfaction.